parcivad/ips-logger/README.md

 ```php
 logger_entry($instanceID, "level", "group", "message", "sender");
 ```
 _it's that simple_, you created a log entry.
-If you want this log entry to get notified just change the settings of your group (log levels don't effect any notification settings)
+If you want this log entry to get notified just change the settings of your group (log levels don't affect any notification settings)

 ### getLog()
 The Getter Log will give you an array with all current saved log entries